neurobionics/opensourceleg/README.md

 An open-source software library for numerical computation, data acquisition, <br>and control of lower-limb robotic prostheses.

+> NOTE: We are currently testing the new version of the library (main branch), and the PyPI release will be updated soon.
+If you are looking for the source behind the existing PyPI release, please refer to the [legacy branch](https://github.com/neurobionics/opensourceleg/tree/legacy).

 <img src="https://github.com/neurobionics/opensourceleg/blob/66ad4289ef9ba8701fac9337778f87b657286484/assets/images/banner.gif?raw=true" width="800" title="Open-Source Leg">

 </div>